-I’ve been looking for an excuse to post a fish taco recipe and then I was told that apparently this Friday is Good Friday- who knew?
+I’ve been looking for an excuse to post a fish taco recipe and then I was told that apparently this Friday is Good Friday; kicking off the start of Easter- who knew?
 Not me.
 Quarantine has well and truly dismantled the concept of time and things just “happen” now.
 Anyway, I checked a calendar and I can confirm that it is Easter this weekend.
-For the average Brit Good Friday is traditionally spent recovering from the night before just enough that you can make it through a family meal before returning back to the pub.
+For the average Brit, Good Friday is traditionally spent recovering from the night before just enough that you can make it through a family meal before returning back to the pub.
 But to a small subsection of society it is also a religious holiday where people eat fish (Sorry mum, I am joking of course).

 You could get a takeaway from the chippy down the road (if it’s open) or you could try a new recipe that could elevate your usual fish friday.
-This option definitely takes a little longer but hey, what else have you go to do?
-So, this Friday I will be kicking off my four day weekender with the best £7 bottle of white I could find at the co-op and these tacos and you know what?
+This option definitely takes a little longer but honestly, what else have you got to do?
+So, this Friday I will be kicking off my four day weekender with the best £5 bottle of white I could find at the co-op and these tacos and you know what?
 That is as exciting as life gets right now.

 Given, that food availability is a bit hit or miss at the moment I have included substitutes in the ingredient list.
 I am also going to note that this recipe is heavily adapted to what is available in the UK.
-For example, where the f*** am I supposed to be getting tomatillos from for salsa verde?
-I’m pretty sure Tesco missed the delivery of that one.
+For example, where the fuck am I supposed to be getting tomatillos from for salsa verde?
+I’m pretty sure Tesco missed the delivery for that one.

 Serves: 4 Cooking Time: 1hr 15min